-In this issue's Guitar Interactive Tech Session, Sam Bell deep dives into the sometimes intense, sometimes blues-filled, but always technically difficult guitar stylings of Mr Paul Gilbert
+In this Paul Gilbert style guitar lesson Tech Session, Sam Bell deep dives into the sometimes intense, sometimes blues-filled, but always technically difficult guitar stylings, licks and techniques of Mr Paul Gilbert.

-For this Tech Session, I wanted to base the example on his material from his solo albums ‘Silence Followed by a Deafening Roar’ and ‘Fuzz Universe’.
-I strongly feel these albums capture the widest angle picture of Paul’s influences and style.
-There are Classic Hard Rock inspired riffs, Funky Rhythms, Bluesy Phrasing and of course the Mind Melting Fast Passages that Paul started his long career with!
-As this is a Tech Session and Paul has some amazing technique, I am going to concentrate on 16th note and 16th note Triplet based examples.
+For this Paul Gilbert style guitar lesson Tech Session, I wanted to base the example on his material from his solo albums ‘Silence Followed by a Deafening Roar’ and ‘Fuzz Universe’.
+I strongly feel these albums capture the widest angle picture of Paul’s influences and guitar playing style.
+There are Classic Hard Rock inspired guitar riffs, funky rhythms, bluesy guitar phrasing and of course the mind melting fast alternate picking passages that Paul started his long career with!
+As this is a Tech Session and Paul has some amazing guitar technique, I am going to concentrate on 16th note and 16th note Triplet based examples.
 There is a melody/harmony section; however, please don’t confuse this tech session as an example of how to write instrumental guitar music!
 Melody is important.
 Having said this, Paul’s world-class playing is always melodic and interesting, no matter how fast or slow.
-His use of Rhythm within his faster phrases really sets him apart from all the other “Shedders” of his time.
+His use of Rhythm within his faster phrases really sets him apart from all the other “Shredders” of his time.